-Annual empirical counts of spotted owls show a dynamically stable population trend over the past 19 years, with several dips and spikes in annual numbers of total occupied sites, pairs, and singles (Figure 5).
-Although the total number of birds was influenced by annual fluctuations in the number of pairs and single birds found during a season, territory occupancy remained relatively constant from 2010 to 2014, then experienced a strong decline from 2015 to 2018 (Figure 5).
-From 2000 to 2014, pairs remained dynamically stable, while the number of single birds exhibited an increasing trend.
-Prior to 2009, the ratio of pairs to singles appeared to be partly associated with population-level reproductive patterns such that a higher number of pairs relative to single birds were seen in years with above-average reproduction.
-During the past six years, however, this pattern has defied expectation as reproduction has been consistently low yet the ratio of pairs to singles were comparable to years with above-average reproduction.
-Over the past four years the number of pairs has declined; and in 2015, single birds also declined resulting in one of the lowest occupancy levels since 2003.
-This pattern is a concern because survey effort has been at an all-time high during this period.
+Annual empirical counts of spotted owls show a dynamically stable population trend from 2001-2016, with several dips and spikes in annual numbers of total occupied sites, pairs, and singles (Figure 5).
+Although the total number of birds was influenced by annual fluctuations in the number of pairs and single birds found during a season, territory occupancy remained relatively constant, then experienced a decline from 2017 to 2021 (Figure 5).
+This pattern is a concern because survey effort, especially nocturnal surveys, have been increasing during this period.

 Figure 5.
-Number of northern spotted owl singles, pairs, and occupied sites by year for Mendocino Redwood Company timberlands, 2000-2018.
+Number of northern spotted owl singles, pairs, and occupied sites by year for Mendocino Redwood Company timberlands, 2000-2021.

 Disentangling the potential influence of survey effort on the above results requires scaling the data by considering the total number of sites surveyed or the spatial area covered by surveys.
 A naïve estimate of occupancy was calculated as a proportion of the total number of spotted owl sites occupied by either a single bird or pair (Figure 6).
-The proportion of sites occupied varied annually, exhibited similar dips as the empirical counts, and averaged 0.65 (or 65%) over the past 19 years (Figure 6).
-The proportion of occupied sites was the lowest in 2018 because the total number of spotted owl territories surveyed was high while owl territory occupancy was low.
+The proportion of sites occupied varied annually, exhibited similar dips as the empirical counts, and averaged 0.68 (or 68%) from 2000-2016 (Figure 6).
+The proportion of occupied sites from 2017 - 2021 averaged 0.35 (or 35%) because the total number of spotted owl territories surveyed was high while the number of territories with detected occupancy was low.
 One possible reason for this phenomenon may be related to the barred owl, whose increasing presence on the landscape has displaced many spotted owls from historically occupied areas to new locations.
 In many instances, the "displacement" effect has resulted in the creation of new territories and the simultaneous retention of old spotted owl territories (now occupied by barred owls), thereby artificially inflating the number of territories on the landscape and driving down this proportion.
 Regardless, spotted owl numbers were lower than previous years, and the underlying causes of this apparent reduction in occupancy can only be judged in light of additional population information collected in the future.

 Figure 6.
-Proportion of occupied northern spotted owl territories on MRC lands, 2000-2018.
+Proportion of occupied northern spotted owl territories on MRC lands, 2000-2021.